-2. If the system is designed with an injection device that is normally operative, perform the test with the injection device operating.
+2. If the system is designed with an injection device that is normally operative, perform the test with the injection device operating, as these components can affect delivery pressures.
 Otherwise ensure it is not operational for the duration of testing.